livingstonuzoma/Livingston.Uzoma/README.md

-I am a Texas Tech Undergraduate Senior with a profound interest in technology and a dedication to solving complex problems.
+I am a Texas Tech Undergraduate Senior with a profound interest in technology security and a dedication to solving complex problems.

 Livingston's journey exemplifies the fusion of hard work, determination, attentiveness, and tech-savviness, making him a valuable asset in any endeavor.
 A driven and industrious individual who entered the workforce early then most peers.
 Despite the early start, has consistently displayed determination and leadership qualities.
 As a natural team leader, he believes respect is earned through a responsible and respectful demeanor.
 With a strong inclination towards technology, he believes that adding a modern edge to any approach makes him adept at navigating digital landscapes.